aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/format-conversion-export/export-djvu-pages-bmp-aspose-imaging-java/_index.md

 A: Process the file in chunks, dispose of each `DjvuImage` after saving, and consider streaming pages rather than loading the entire document at once.

 **Q: Where can I find more Aspose.Imaging resources?**
-A: Visit the [Aspose.Imaging documentation](https://reference.aspose.com/imaging/java/) or the [Aspose.Imaging Java Documentation](https://reference.aspose.com/imaging/java/) for comprehensive guides, API references, and sample projects.
+A: Visit the [Aspose.Imaging Java API documentation](https://reference.aspose.com/imaging/java/) or the [Aspose.Imaging Java Documentation](https://reference.aspose.com/imaging/java/) for comprehensive guides, API references, and sample projects.
 For community help, see [Aspose.Imaging Support](https://forum.aspose.com/c/imaging/14).

 ---